PhilipAmadasun/whisper_torch/README.md

 # whisper_torch
-An implementation of whisper `turbo` model in torch.
+An implementation of whisper `turbo` model in torch (class and feed forward method).
 Uses the pretrained weights for the `turbo` model.

 ### Library Versions
 The following library versions were used for this work: